jpjh/PQBR_PLASMIDS/docs/1_Assembly.md

 pQBR24.
 However, though transconjugants into *P. fluorescens* SBW25 were easily generated, they did not give a positive PCR product for the primers designed for Group II plasmids.
-Analysis of the Illumina reads showed another contig that also contained a predicted merA gene, and primers designed against this contig did give a positive product when applied to transconjugant colonies.
+Analysis of the Illumina reads showed another contig that also contained a predicted *merA* gene, and primers designed against this contig did give a positive product when applied to transconjugant colonies.
 Long-read sequencing of UWC1(pQBR26) showed two extrachromosomal replicons, one of which resembled pQBR23 (394 kb) but had a copy number of \<1, and the other with a copy number of ~1 that matched the contig that was capable of conjugating (229 kb).
-We infer that UWC1(pQBR26) contained two different mer plasmids, one of which is less stable and/or less conjugative than the other, and the 229-kb conjugative plasmid is indicated as the canonical pQBR26 plasmid.
+We infer that UWC1(pQBR26) contained two different *mer* plasmids, one of which is less stable and/or less conjugative than the other, and the 229-kb conjugative plasmid is indicated as the canonical pQBR26 plasmid.

 #### pQBR11 (Group I)

 pQBR11 produced Group I-like contigs when the short reads were analysed.
 However, the sample did not resolve in the long read sequencing.

-***To investigate:*** check DNA and attempt resequencing.
+The sequence therefore remains as a draft (pQBR11d) based on the Illumina unmapped read assembly.

 #### pQBR43 (Group I)